Striders History 1982-1993 by Roger Stevenson (founder member and club archivist)

 • Sponsorship from club member Bob Marlow

-• Club records, some long established.
+• Club records, some long established

-The recording of our history is some task, to write a book is nigh impossible.
+The recording of our history is some task, to write a book is nigh on impossible.
+I do hope the manner in which I have set out the above is acceptable.

-Your comments and criticisms are more than welcome and any omissions I would be glad to hear of, both appreciative and contentious !!
+Your comments and criticisms are more than welcome and any omissions I would be glad to hear of, both appreciative and contentious!!

 The recording of the club history will continue and the demise of our club magazine in paper form will make the task harder.
-Informing club members has bowed to the presence of on line communication.
-Thankfully we have committee meeting minutes in paper form still a source of reference.
+Informing club members has bowed to the presence of online communication.
+Thankfully we have committee meeting minutes in paper form, still a source of reference.

 I will carry on that’s for sure, let’s hope I am around long enough to see the job through.